Centralized Traffic Management System

 Phase One - COMPLETE

 During the first phase of the project, crews eliminated gaps in the traffic signal systems located along Washington Street by installing fiber optic cables to connect the three existing traffic signal systems that run along the entire length of Washington Street from Warrenville to Royce roads.
 As a result, City staff now receives automated notifications when traffic signals in this area malfunction, resulting in a quicker resolution to issues.
-A more consistent timing patter for signals along this corridor is also in place.
+A more consistent timing pattern for signals along this corridor is also in place.

 Phase Two - BEGINS JUNE 1, 2017